The My Next Life as a Villainess Season 2 release date is confirmed for July 2, 2021, the Summer 2021 anime TV season.

 In fact, the best stopping point is so early on in both the manga and light novels that Silver Link decided to work in several side stories from Volume 5.
 There was also some anime original content in the second half of the first season.

-Based on the anime’s story pacing, it’s predicted that the ending of My Next Life as a Villainess Episode 12 will match up with the end of light novel Volume 2.
-This stopping point corresponds to manga Chapter 22 of the manga.
+The ending of My Next Life as a Villainess Episode 12 matched up with the end of light novel Volume 2.
+This stopping point corresponds to manga Volume 4: Chapter 22.

 Better yet, English-only readers who want to read ahead of the anime series can jump straight to My Next Life as a Villainess: All Routes Lead to Doom!
 Volume 3.
 As previously noted, it’s currently only available as an eBook.

 HameFura Season 2 spoilers (plot summary/synopsis)

 The last time we watched Katarina, she had successfully survived to the end of the first year of magic school without being exiled or killed.
 The problem is, back in Japan, a Fortune Lover sequel was released, and poor Katarina does not have any knowledge of these future events.

 Thinking that the great crisis is over, Katarina thinks it’s time to relax and enjoy life.
 She is excited to taste all the amazing food featured in her first school festival in this fantasy world.